ibm-messaging/mq-gitops-samples/queue-manager-basic-deployment/README.md

 oc apply -f qmdemo-qm.yaml
 ```

-You should now have a running queue manager.
+You should now have a running queue manager and MQ Console.
+Log into the console with user 'admin' and the password you set when creating the secret in step 2.

 ### Optional - deploy the sample applications